apotonick/disposable/README.md

 * generator for Facades
 loading of facades?
 location of facades? i wanna have Facade::Client, not facades/ClientFacade.
+FACADE keeps all configuration in one place (like a new has_many), also you can track which methods you actually need in your data model. this wouldn't be possible that easy with inheritance.

 Facadable#facade
 Facade#facaded

+idea: collect # REFAC lines

+running with Rails 2.3->4.0, 1.8.7 ..as that makes sense

+## Refinement

+injected into instance _after_ construction

+## Build

+FacadeClass
+  extend Build

+  module ClassMethods
+    def initializer
+    def another_class_method # FIXME: does that work?

+make anonymous class, allow overriding initializer and (works?) add class methods.

 ## Installation